MEETING CANCELLED, STILL AWAITING DECISION FROM USPTO

 September 23, 2013

-Fall is in the air here in Vermont and our film production crew is making plans to head to New Hampshire to film an interview with the leader of Bo's legal team; we also plan on filming a speech that Bo is preparing to make at an anti-GMO rally in Montpelier, VT, and we continue following up on a couple of other trademark bullying cases that we filmed in the previous 12 months (several of those cases have made their way to court, or have been settled).
+Fall is in the air here in Vermont and our film production crew is making plans to film a speech that Bo is preparing to make at an anti-GMO rally in Montpelier, VT, while we continue following up on a couple of other trademark bullying cases that we filmed in the previous 12 months (several of those cases have made their way to court, or have been settled).
 Meanwhile, Bo's attorneys have filed their official response to his rejection at the USPTO, and Bo gave an excellent commencement speech at Goddard Collage this summer that we were honored to film.
-We also spent a some time this summer with Eugene Jarecki and the team behind the award-winning documentary film, 'The House I Live In' --- Eugene and his team had some great advice for us and we're grateful for their help.

 That's all for now --- we'll be sure to keep you posted as soon as the USPTO rules on Bo's case when, hopefully, we'll have a happy ending to our film!